Updated 23.2.2023

 Wärtsilä applies a risk-based approach to privacy and data protection and continues to take further actions to strengthen privacy and data protection implementation to mitigate risks by accountability, privacy by design, data minimisation and transparency.

-The risks that Wärtsilä is unable to influence through its own efforts are transferred, whenever possible, to insurance companies.
+The risks that Wärtsilä is unable to influence through its own efforts are transferred, whenever possible and desirable, to insurance companies.
+The insurability of a risk requires that the damage can be considered as an abrupt, sudden and unforeseen event.

 Wärtsilä uses appropriate insurance policies to cover indemnity risks related to its personnel, assets, and business interruptions, including supplier triggered interruptions, as well as third-party and product liability.
 Wärtsilä has its own captive insurance company, Vulcan Insurance PCC Ltd for insuring Wärtsilä’s own risks.
-For insurance technical reasons, the company is located on the island of Guernsey.
+For re-insuring purposes, the company is located on the island of Guernsey.
 Vulcan Insurance PCC Ltd’s results are consolidated into the corporation’s books and are subject to normal taxation in Finland.